 The infamous Western outlaw known as “Billy the Kid” is born in a poor Irish neighborhood on New York City’s East Side.
-Before he was shot dead at age 21, Billy reputedly killed 27 people in the American West.
+Before he was shot dead at age 21, Billy reputedly killed at least nine people in the American West.

 Billy the Kid called himself William H. Bonney, but his original name was probably Henry McCarty.
 Bonney was his mother Catherine’s maiden name, and William was the first name of his mother’s longtime companion–William Antrin–who acted as Billy’s father after his biological father disappeared.
 Around 1865, Billy and his brother traveled west to Indiana with their mother and Antrin, and by 1870 the group was in Wichita, Kansas.
 They soon moved farther west, down the cattle trails, and in 1873 a legally married Catherine and William Antrin appeared on record in New Mexico territory.
 In 1874, Billy’s mother died of lung cancer in Silver City.